 1 diced onion

-1 tablespoon each of ginger/garlic paste
+1 tablespoon of ginger paste

 1 teaspoon garam masala